-Probably more than any other Marxist theorist, Goran Therborn has attempted to elaborate a formal framework for specifying the class character of the very form of the state.
+Probably more than any other Marxist theorist, Göran Therborn has attempted to elaborate a formal framework for elaborating a structural account of the class character of the very form of the state.
 Following on the work of Nicos Poulantzas, Therborn insists that the state should not be viewed simply as "a state in capitalist society" but must be understood as "a capitalist state", i.e. a state in which capitalist class relations are embodied in its very institutional form.
 However, whereas Poulantzas and most other theorists who make these claims leave them at a very abstract and general level, Therborn sticks his neck out and tries to develop a fairly comprehensive, concrete typology of the class character of formal aspects of state institutions.
-This enables him to also attempt to map out the ways in which these institutional properties of the state vary across a variety of different kinds of classstates: the feudal state, the capitalist state of competitive capitalism, the monopoly capitalist state, the socialist state.
-In this session we will examine in detail Therborn's claims.
-The readings by Barrow from a general overview of the theoretical context of Therborn's work.
+This enables him to also attempt to map out the ways in which these institutional properties of the state vary across a variety of different kinds of class states: the feudal state, the capitalist state of competitive capitalism, the monopoly capitalist state, the socialist state.
+The readings by Barrow provide a general overview of the theoretical context of Therborn's work.
 The readings by Wright and by Jessop provide additional commentary on the kind of analysis Therborn pursues.